HOW I MET YOUR MOTHER (CBS)

-The worst of times: This is a relatively consistent show across most of its run, and the vast majority of its episodes have rated between a 3.0 and a 4.0 demo.
-So the worst of times usually come when the show falls on the low end of that.
+The worst of times: This was a relatively consistent show in raw numbers across its whole nine-year run, and the vast majority of its episodes have rated between a 3.0 and a 4.0 demo.
+So the worst of times usually came when the show fell on the low end of that.
 The only consistent sub-3.0 run for the show came very late in its first season, bottoming out at a 2.5 demo on 4/24/06 and 5/1/06.
 And those first two seasons were by far the weakest historical-adjusted seasons.
 Then in spring 2011, as the whole CBS Monday lineup fell apart in the wake of the premature end to Two and a Half Men's season, HIMYM again dropped as low as a 2.5 on 4/18/11.

 Then vs. now: The 2011-12 season saw the sitcom reclaim a large presence near the very top of the primetime charts, and one of that wave's most improbable success stories was the seventh season of How I Met Your Mother, amazingly up 20% to its highest ratings ever.
 Suddenly, a show that had felt like it might be winding down became a big hit for the first time and ranked as one of the top five scripted shows on TV.
 Unsurprisingly, CBS found a way to continue the show beyond the eighth season, which many had pegged as its last.
-It paid off in the ratings in a big way, as the ninth and final campaign in 2013-14 and should have a real shot to become one of the strongest final season for a veteran show since Friends left the air ten years earlier.
+It paid off in the ratings in a big way, as the ninth and final campaign in 2013-14 was the strongest final season for a veteran show since Friends left the air ten years earlier.

 Adults 18-49 info by season: